aztecrex/presentaton-serverless-purescript/README.md

 ### I just wanted a quick way to write and show a presentation

+- Preferrably using Markdown syntax
-Haskell?
+- write it in Haskell?
 Not a great browser story (yet)

 ### Could it be networked?